 How Dart makes Flutter one of a kind

-The programming language behind Flutter is Dart, which Google calls “client-optimized” and suitable for building “fast apps on any platform”.
-Introduced in 2011, it’s a responsive objected-oriented language that is considered relatively easy to learn for two reasons: one, it draws from C/C++ and Java; two, on Dart’s official website you’ll find an extensive and pretty straight-forward documentation.
+The programming language behind Flutter is Dart, which Google calls “client-optimized” and suitable for building “fast apps on any platform.”
+Introduced in 2011, it’s a responsive objected-oriented language that is considered relatively easy to learn for two reasons: one, it draws from C/C++ and Java; two, on Dart’s official website you’ll find extensive and pretty straight-forward documentation.
 It’s also worth mentioning that Dart comes with a substantial repository of Flutter-compatible software packages allowing you to make your app even more complex.

 One major advantage of Flutter is that it performs better than most cross-platform mobile development frameworks.
 This can be attributed to Dart’s native compilers and Flutter having its own set of widgets.
 The result?
-Faster and direct communication with the platform stemming from no need for JavaScript bridge (as is the case with React Native, for instance).
+Faster and direct communication with the platform stemming from no need for a JavaScript bridge (as is the case with React Native, for instance).
 Speaking of widgets: with Flutter’s “UI-as-a-code” approach, they’re written with Dart only, which translates into increased code reusability.

 Pros and cons of Flutter